RATES BRANCH SOFTWARE -

 -

-line below where passengers can change trains between a
+another line below where passengers can change trains between

 In such cases, to provide connectivity, a zero distance route